MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-ADLS-SPN.md

 1. Go to the [Azure admin portal](https://portal.azure.com) and sign in to your organization.

-1. Open the storage account you want the service princpial for audience insights to have access to.
+1. Open the storage account you want the service principal for audience insights to have access to.

 1. Select **Access control (IAM)** from the navigation pane and select **Add** > **Add role assignment**.